sarar0/CV/README.md

 I am originally from Italy but I have lived in Australia and in Switzerland before moving to the UK.
 Before joining Makers, I had mainly worked for international not-for-profit organisations and my professional background is in Human Resources, more specifically HR policies.
 Why coding?
-I believe this is a discipline that requires a methodical, analytical way of thinking - and patience too - and that can be very rewarding when you are able to create something from start to finish and take full ownership of projects.
+I believe this is a discipline that requires a methodical, analytical way of thinking - and patience too - and that can be very rewarding when you are able to take full ownership of projects and create something from start to finish.

 ## Skills

-Analytical, adaptability, working across teams, project coordination.
+ - Analytical
+ - Project coordination
+ - Adaptability
+ - Working across teams

 #### Language Skills